Roundup called into question after US court finding

+New Zealand's Environmental Protection Authority says it still believes Roundup is safe to use, despite a US court ruling the weed killer contributed to a janitor's cancer and awarded him $NZ440 million.

-Use of a popular weedkiller in New Zealand has been called into question after a US court linked the product as contributing to a man's terminal cancer.
+Use of a popular weed killer in New Zealand has been called into question after the US court ruling.

 A San Francisco jury yesterday ordered Monsanto to pay US$289 million ($439.1m) to a former school groundskeeper, on the basis its product Roundup had contributed to his cancer.